MJoergen/formal/one_stage_fifo/README.md

 The end of the generated log file `yosys.log` contains a summary of the synthesis:
 ```
-Number of wires:                 58
+Number of wires:                 18
-Number of wire bits:           2247
+Number of wire bits:             48
-Number of public wires:          18
+Number of public wires:          11
-Number of public wire bits:    2155
+Number of public wire bits:      32
 Number of memories:               0
 Number of memory bits:            0
 Number of processes:              0
-Number of cells:                100
+Number of cells:                 35
-  $assert                         5
-  $assume                         1
-  $cover                          5
   BUFG                            1
-  FDRE                           32
+  FDRE                            9
   IBUF                           12
-  INV                             1
-  LUT2                           10
+  LUT2                            1
   LUT3                            2
-  LUT4                            1
-  LUT5                            4
-  LUT6                           10
-  MUXF7                           4
-  MUXF8                           2
   OBUF                           10

-Estimated number of LCs:         21
+Estimated number of LCs:          2
 ```
-Here we see that the additional registers needed for formal verification are included.
-This is probably not desired, and this can be mitigated by wrapping the formal verification inside a `generate` statement, using a boolean generic with a default value.
-However, since I will be using Vivado for synthesis, I have skipped this part, in order to keep the source file as simple as possible.